-Fiscal Year 2016 Member Annual Statements for all NHR members who are not yet retired have been posted to My Account, the retirement system’s secure online portal.
-The annual statement provides personal data about member accounts including service, wage, contribution, and beneficiary information.
+The Fiscal Year 2017 Member Annual Statements for all NHRS members who are not yet retired have been posted to My Account, the retirement system’s secure online portal.

 NHRS realized a 13.5% return on investments in the fiscal year ended June 30, 2017, outperforming the Total Fund benchmark return of 11.9%.
 At the close of the fiscal year, the retirement system’s unaudited net position held in trust was $8.29 billion, an increase of approximately $820 million over the prior fiscal year.

 Authorized employers and third party administrators now have the ability to process retiree insurance authorizations and manage insurance benefit changes through the Data Reporting System (DRS).
 This new insurance feature will save time over the current process, where employers must submit paper forms and rely on NHRS to complete various insurance authorizations.